logiqai/docs/integrations/azure.md

 ## Integrations

 Azure provides a wide array of services that generate observability data via different software tools.
-LOGIQ.AI integrates all these tools into a single interface for easy consumption.
+Apica Ascent integrates all these tools into a single interface for easy consumption.

-See the sub modules to this page for integrations for Azure enabled by LOGIQ.AI
+See the submodules to this page for integrations for Azure enabled by Apica Ascent